total-typescript/total-typescript-book/book-content/chapters/16-the-utils-folder.md

 };
 ```

-As it currently is, the keys and values for the Map can be of any type.
+As it currently stands, we get back a `Map<any, any>`.
 However, the goal is to make this function generic so that we can pass in a type argument to define the type of the values in the `Map`.

 For example, if we pass in `number` as the type argument, the function should return a `Map` with values of type `number`: